jonniebigodes/gatsby-starter-square/README.md

     Create both `.env.development` and `.env.production` files and paste the keys you obtained earlier, they're probably be the sandbox ones.

-    Run the following command:
+    Run the following command based on your chosen package manager:

     ```shell
     yarn start
     ```

+    ```shell
+    npm run start
+    ```

     You might be wondering why should i use the same sandbox keys in both files.

-    The shortest answer is that when you run `yarn start` or `npm run build` netlify-lambda will generate a production build of the sample serverless function provided in this starter what it means is that it's expecting a set of environment variables to be set to allow the payment process to be complete.
+    The shortest answer is that when you run `yarn start` or `npm run start` netlify-lambda will generate a production build of the sample serverless function provided in this starter.

-    Also to avoid having to install the [netlify-cli](https://cli.netlify.com/)
+    what it means is that it's expecting a set of environment variables to be set to allow the payment process to be complete.

 5.  **Open the source code and start editing!**

     Your site is now running at `http://localhost:8000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-hello-world-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `my-awesome-site` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## What's inside?